rienbouw/waarisdat/README.md

 This app is a quiz app.
 It shows you pictures and you have to point them on the map.
-The score is calculated by measuring the distance of the markers from the correct places.
+The score is calculated by measuring the distance between the guessed location and the correct location.

 Keywords: